markcheret/footnotes/readme.txt

 == Changelog ==

+= 1.2.4 =
+- Bugfix: CSS stylesheets will only be added in FootNotes settings page, nowhere else (thanks to Piet Bos, Spain)

 = 1.2.3 =
 - Bugfix: Removed 'Warning output' of Plugins activation and deactivation function (thanks to Piet Bos, Spain)
 - Bugfix: Added missing meta boxes parameter on Settings page (thanks to Piet Bos, Spain)